fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 }, 1000);
 {% endhighlight %}

 Our `ticks` Observable is unicast because RxJs Observables are unicast by default.
 Thus, each websocket connection starts its own timer by calling `ticks.subscribe`.
 The ticks counted by one session are not the same ticks counted by another session.

 Depending on the number of concurrent connections, it might be okay for each session to start its own timer.
 But I don't want each session to poll the MTA feeds independently.
-That would consume more bandwidth than necessary and, given enough concurrent connections, could amount to a DDoS attack on the MTA.
+That would consume more bandwidth than necessary and, given enough concurrent connections, might amount to a DDoS attack on the MTA.

 Fortunately, it is possible to create a multicast Observable.
 Multicast Observables share a single stream of values with all Observers.
 Observers receive only the values produced after they have subscribed.
 Unicast and multicast Observables have different use cases.<sup><a id="ref-1" href="#cite-1">1</a></sup>
-Here, a multicast Observable enables us to do the work of producing new data once for all consumers of that data.
+Here, a multicast Observable enables us produce new data once for all consumers of that data.

 {% highlight javascript %}
 const Rx = require(`rxjs`);